Wondering what’s in our products, and why? Here’s the scoop…

 All of the flavour oils used in our lip balms are natural, meaning that the flavour components are obtained from plant materials.
 They contain no meat, seafood, poultry, eggs, dairy products, gluten, alcohol or synthetic ingredients.

-There is no natural substance that will prevent oils from spoiling, but tocopherol oil lengthens shelf life considerably.
-It is added to all of our non-soap products, ensuring a shelf life of at least two years from date of manufacture.
+There is no natural substance that will prevent oils from spoiling, but tocopherol (vitamin E) oil and rosemary extract both lengthen shelf life considerably.
+One or the other is added to all of our non-soap products, ensuring a shelf life of at least two years from date of manufacture.

-Soap does not require the addition of either an antioxidant or a preservative.
+Soap does not require the addition of an anti-oxidant and has an indefinite shelf life.